Jwonka/capstone-project-gameslayer/README.md

 ### Step 4: Connect MySQL Workbench

-**To connect with MySQL workbench client, follow the steps below.**
+**To connect with MySQL workbench client, follow the steps below:**
   - Click the + symbol in the MySQL Connections tab to add a new connection.
   - Enter a name for the connection in the Connection name field.
   - Select Standard (TCP/IP) as the Connection Type.